dhutapratama/docs/http-tests.md

     $response = $this->withoutExceptionHandling()->get('/');

-In addition, if you would like to ensure that your application is not utilizing features that have been deprecated by the PHP language or the libraries your application is using, you may invoke the `withoutDeprecationHandling` method before making your request.
+In addition, if you would like to ensure that your application is not utilizing features that have been deprecated by the GO language or the libraries your application is using, you may invoke the `withoutDeprecationHandling` method before making your request.
 When deprecation handling is disabled, deprecation warnings will be converted to exceptions, thus causing your test to fail:

     $response = $this->withoutDeprecationHandling()->get('/');